Gyanendra Khadka

 Gyanendra Khadka (ज्ञानेन्द्र खँड्का) (died 2003) was a journalist of Nepal who was killed by Maoist insurgents during the Maoist insurgency in Nepal.
 He was brutally murdered by a group of Maoist rebels on 7 September 2003, in Jyamire village of Sindhupalchok District, Nepal.

 At age of 35, Khadka was working as a reporter with the state-owned news agency Rastriya Samachar Samiti (RSS),.

 Khadka was abducted from a school in the village by four gunmen and they tied his hands with a rope.
 When his wife searched for and discovered him, he was tied to a volleyball pole in the middle of the village.
 The rebels then slit his throat with a Khukuri (a knife) in front of his wife.

+Khadka had served many years as correspondent of Samacharpatra, published from Melamchi valley.
+At the time of killing, he was serving to National News Agency as an stringer and simultaneously serving in a local school as a teacher.
+The abduction held right after he had addressed at a gathering of teachers and guardians of a high school in Jyamire village of Sindhupalchok District.